EllieNar/tidesurgedata/docs/design/0001-standalone-package.md

 Coastal and hydrological forecasting work repeatedly re-implements the same plumbing: calling provider APIs with different limits, units, datums and time conventions, then assembling lagged training and forecast datasets.
 RTide is one important consumer of such data, but the same data is useful for many other models and analyses.
-RTide is a separate package with its own licence and ownership.

 ## Decision